 Geologic Desires is owned and operated by Michael Walter.
 The company was one of the first on the internet and before that was doing business by "snail mail".
-The business will become a full-time activity beginning in June 2017.
+The business became a full-time job in June 2017 when I retired from a long career in education.
 My education began with a Bachelors degree in geology from the State University of New York in rural northern New York State.
-A Masters degree and 32 credits of Doctoral work have helped to prepare for this career, but nothing substitutes for the close to fifty years that I have been collecting and finding minerals in the field.
+A Masters degree and 32 credits of Doctoral work have helped to prepare for this career, but nothing substitutes for the fifty years that I have been collecting and finding minerals in the field.

 Besides viewing specimens here, interested collectors may visit me at various shows or by appointment at our gallery in northern New York State.
 Geologic Desires is based in rural Saint Lawrence County not far from the Canadian border.
 Our mineral gallery is near the town of Nicholville on Route 11B, but due to our isolated location most of our business is done over the internet.
 Feel free to contact me at Geologic Desires if you plan on being in the area and wish to visit.

 I am available to speak at shows and occasionally at club meetings.
 You will also find me volunteering my speaking services and guiding field trips for clubs and larger organizations such as the New York State Geological Association, Eastern Federation of Mineral and Lapidary Societies, and Rochester Mineralogical Symposium.

 Some of the displays in our Nicholville gallery.